 Moreover, it’s important to understand hull design, at least to a cursory degree, for the purposes of this essay as well as future discussions on the matter – either found here at The Watercraft Journal, in online debate or in conversation.
 At their core, hulls are designed to either displace water or ride on top of it (ie. “planing”), giving us planing hulls and displacement hulls.

-Most naval architects (boat designers and builders) will agree on four major hulls designs: flat-bottomed hulls, round-bottom hulls, V-shaped hulls and multi-hulls (ie. pontoons or catamarans).
-Because nobody has properly executed a multi-hulled PWC, we’re going to leave that one out and focus on the prior three designs.
+Most naval architects (boat designers and builders) will agree on four major types of hulls design: flat-bottomed hulls, round-bottom hulls, V-shaped hulls, and multi-hulls (ie. pontoons or catamarans).
+Because nobody has properly executed a multi-hulled PWC, we’re going to leave that one out and focus on the prior three hull design types.